-How can you make your salon shop more mobile friendly?
+How can you make your salon shop more mobile friendly and get better results from your salon marketing?
 In the previous article, I have shared the excitement of how the future of brick-and-mortar shops like your salons are bright.
 After all with the 92% of clients wanting to continue to visit the “real” shop, it’s always a good idea to think about maximizing the client experience, foot traffic, and sales.

 Here are quick 5 reminders on how to make your brick-and-mortar salon mobile friendly